viewmaster111/SpeedTest-1/README.md

 More items to come!

 NOTICE: all items "In the Lab" are in development and have not been released.
 Please see <a href="https://github.com/jdc20181/SpeedTest/blob/master/README.md#version-info">Here</a> for the latest release notes.

+*I did not add this to the main branch, so all you have to do is copy paste main.js and speedtest.html to a new file named main2.js and test2.html and then get a second photo, and add the byte size to main.js